tothemoon-org/extension-blocks/spec.md

 The first input of a resolution transaction MUST reference the first output of the previous resolution transaction.

+Fees are to propagate up from the extension block into the resolution transaction.
+In other words, the resolution transaction's fee should should be equal to the amount of total fees collected in the extension block.

+#### Bootstrapping

 In order to bootstrap the activation of extension blocks, a "genesis" resolution transaction MUST be mined in the first block to include an extension block commitment along with any entering outputs (the `activation` block).
 This is the only resolution transaction in existence that does not require a reference to a previous resolution transaction.

-Fees are to propagate up from the extension block into the resolution transaction.
-In other words, the resolution transaction's fee should should be equal to the amount of total fees collected in the extension block.
+The genesis resolution transaction MAY also include a 1-100 byte pushdata in the first input script, allowing the miner of the genesis resolution to add a special message.
+The pushdata MUST be castable to a true boolean.

 #### Resolution Rules